rach-db/secleaf-q2-ctf-2026/pwn/ret2win.md

 decode
 ```

-The presence of:
+That was already a strong hint.

+The binary clearly contained:
-- a vulnerable-looking function (`vuln`)
+- a vulnerable function (`vuln`)
-- a hidden-looking function (`decode`)
+- a hidden function (`decode`)
-- and flag-related output
+- and code that prints the flag.

-strongly suggested that the binary contained a hidden success path.
+At this point, the challenge became less about “finding” the flag and more about figuring out how to redirect execution into the hidden function.

 ---

-# Enumerating Functions
+# Finding the Target Function

-Next, I inspected the binary symbols:
+Next, I checked the symbols inside the binary:

 ```bash
 nm ret2win